Rage-GitHub/Modding-Lounge/known_issues.md

 ## In-Progress

-  - Ocassionally caused by the Modlist not being installed on the same drive as Fallotu 4.

 ## Planned

 - Screen flashbanging on initial save startup, I.E. your screen will gradually grow brighter and audio bugs out (Can be fixed by reloading the save)